 These are the highlight of the cross country season and attract the best athletes from across the region and country.
 Minimum age for these is 11 on day.

 Schools Cross Country

 There are a number of local schools cross country leagues that you may be able to participate in.
 Entry to these is usually via your school, but you may be able to enter individually if you contact the organises.

-There are a number of other local race organisers
+There are a number of other local race series.

-Dave and Eileen Woodhead organise the Quarry Runs which take place on the moors above Haworth in January, Oct and Dec each year.
+Previously organised by Dave and Eileen Woodhead but now by Wharfedale Harriers the Quarry Runs take place on the moors above Haworth in January, Oct and Dec each year.
 These are fun races round the old quarry on Pensitone Hill.
 Everybody normally receives a goody bag at the end, plus there are prizes for fancy dress and then at the end of prize giving there is the famous chocolate throw out where everyone has a chance to grab some extra sweets.

 This is a competition that is open to local Clubs and combines a number of races from the above plus a few extra local races.
 At the end of the series there are trophies for the top three in each category if you’ve done enough races.